baymaxtdx97/DSA4266_Fish_Larva/README.md

 ## api.py
 The api is created using a package in Python called FastAPI.
 It supports 3 functions - predict_image, download_results_json, download_image_file.
 Python 3.7 or later is required for deployment.
 Initialise an Anaconda Environment with this Python version.
+Run the following commands if you wish to run it locally.

 ```bash
 conda create --name fish-larva-demo python=3.7